Network-Perspective/Sync/infra/readme.md

 ```
 Network Perspective uses a static ip that rarely changes that can be found with `nslookup app.networkperspective.io`.
 We'll notify all clients before making a change to dns records.

+If configured connecteros will also report to Application Insights at:
+`germanywestcentral-1.in.applicationinsights.azure.com`

 ####
 ## Prerequisites
 ### Kubernetes Cluster